-It is the Hirer’s sole responsibility to ensure that the Community Centre is suitable for the specified purpose of hire.
+It is solely the Hirer’s responsibility to ensure that the Community Centre is suitable for the specified purpose of hire.
 Should the Community Centre or any part of it be unfit for the said purpose The Committee shall not be liable to the Hirer for any resulting loss or damage whatsoever.

 FOOD, HEALTH & HYGIENE